-In June 2020 the Group lent £225,000,000 to Dock Newco Limited at a commercial arms' length interest rate of LIBOR plus 1.85%.
-Following the transition from LIBOR to SONIA on UK floating rate bank loans during the year, the interest rate is now calculated with reference to SONIA plus a credit adjustment spread.
+In June 2020 the Group lent £225,000,000 to Daejan Group Holdings Limited (formerly Dock Newco Limited) at a commercial arm's length interest rate of LIBOR plus 1.85%.
+Following the transition from LIBOR to SONIA on UK floating rate bank loans during the prior year, the interest rate is now calculated with reference to SONIA plus a credit adjustment spread.
 There has been no material gain or loss of this change to the Group.
 The loan is due for repayment on 21 February 2025.
-Mr B S E Freshwater and Mr S I Freshwater are directors of Dock Newco Limited but have no beneficial interest in the share capital of the company or of its ultimate holding company.
-Mr C B Freshwater and Mr R E Freshwater are included within a wide class of potential beneficiaries of trusts that hold shares in the ultimate parent of Dock Newco Limited.
-Dock Newco Limited owns 20.5% of the share capital of Daejan Holdings Limited.
-During the year the Group charged Dock Newco Limited £3,325,000 in interest and associated fees (included in other finance income, note 5) and as at the end of the year Dock Newco Limited owed the Group £225 million (included in non-current assets, note 11).
+Mr B S E Freshwater and Mr S I Freshwater were directors of Daejan Group Holdings Limited throughout the year.
+They had no beneficial interest in the share capital of the company or of its ultimate holding companies during the year.
+Linnet Limited, which was the ultimate parent of Daejan Group Holdings Limited for part of the year disposed of Daejan Group Holdings Limited in November 2022 and it was acquired by two companies whose directors include Mr A M Freshwater, Mr B S E Freshwater, Mr C B Freshwater and Mr R E Freshwater.
+Mr A M Freshwater, Mr C B Freshwater and Mr R E Freshwater are beneficiaries of trusts that ultimately own these two companies.
+At 31 March 2023 Daejan Group Holdings Limited owned 20.5% of the share capital of Daejan Holdings Limited.
+During the year the Group charged Daejan Group Holdings Limited \$4,347,855 (2022 - \$3,325,000) in interest and associated fees (included in other finance income, note 5) and as at the end of both the current and preceding year Daejan Group Holdings Limited owed the Group £225 million (included in noncurrent assets, note 11).
+As explained in Note 25, Daejan Group Holdings Limited became the sole shareholder of the Company in June 2023.